Can I fax or email my SEH3 absence form(s)?

 - You must have completed 12 months (1 year) of employment with the School District of Philadelphia as of your FMLA beginning date; AND

-All three of the above requirements must be satisfied for FMLA eligibility.
+Both of the above requirements must be satisfied for FMLA eligibility.

 How do you determine if I have worked 1,250 hours ?